DocsAPI ReferenceAI Payments Map

 Product defaults for reference: R-COHORT hold $25K / block $100K, R-CEIL $50K, R-VEL 20/1h, R-DEDUP 3 entities.
 See /docs Rules Reference.

 Note: Fintech is a broad category.
 A lending platform, a neobank, and a B2B payment automation tool have very different transaction profiles.
-Expect the first 2–3 days of shadow mode to require significant threshold adjustment.
+Expect threshold adjustment after your first week of check log data.

 Example Verdict Outcomes